-NFL hopefuls use AI for a leg up ahead of pre-draft season
+NFL hopefuls use AI for a leg up ahead of predraft season

 The training platform is hands-free for athletes.

-Essentially, coaches have set up iPhones on tripods to capture how players maneuver as they’re performing a sport.
-The footage is then run through Intel’s deep learning software, which works to identify key points on the athlete’s body, creates a digital skeleton, analyzes how it moves and translates that data into images and graphs for coaches to use.
+Essentially, coaches have set up iPhones on tripods to capture how players maneuver as they’re performing.
+The footage is then run through Intel’s deep-learning software, which works to identify key points on the athlete’s body, creates a digital skeleton, analyzes how it moves and translates that data into images and graphs for coaches to use.

 EXOS says about 30 athletes have trained using the software so far.
 Last year, without the software, 83 of the training camp’s athletes were picked by the NFL.
 Intel, a $36 billion American tech corporation, originally developed the tracking for TV commentators covering the Olympics, but its engineers saw applications for other sports arenas as well.